Col de la Madeleine: Details of the climb

 The southern approach from La Chambre (via the D213) is 19 km long, gaining 1,522 m at an average gradient of 8.01%, with a maximum of 13.5%.

 The southern approach from La Chambre via Montgellafrey is 19.8 km long, gaining 1,520 m at an average gradient of 7.68%, with a maximum of 12.5%.

 The northern approach can be accessed via Feissons-sur-Isère.
 From Feissons-sur-Isère (through La Léchère), the climb is 24.5 km. long, gaining 1,543 m at an average gradient of 6.3%, with a maximum of 12%.
 For the 2012 Tour de France, the height at the summit is shown as 2,000 m., whereas in previous years it has been shown as 1,993 m.

 On both sides of the Col de la Madeleine mountain pass cycling milestones are placed every kilometre.
 They indicate the distance to the summit, the current height, and the average slope in the following kilometre.
 Such signposting for cyclists has become common in most major mountain passes in the French Pyrenees and Alps.

 Appearances in Tour de France

 The pass was first included in the Tour de France in 1969 and has since featured 28 times.

+For the 2012 Tour de France, the Col de la Madeleine was described as "beautiful, but heartbreaking" by The Daily Telegraph.

-It has been ranked hors catégorie, every year since 1995.
+It has been ranked hors catégorie every year since 1995.